ujaandas/oojsite/README.md

 ## 🐛 Known Bugs

+- Sometimes, for no apparent reason, it builds _really_ fast (feature, not a bug, perhaps?)
 - If you make and save changes too quickly, your Nix cache might get locked (ie; `error: SQLite database ... is busy`)
 - The above will happen, but Nix will simply ignore (?) it
 - Sometimes, permissions on `out/` may get garbled up - just delete it and re-run to fix it